threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_pool.md

-To calculate how much a reservation actually costs, and how much each farmer receives, we sorted the workloads per farm, converted a workload into an amount of CU and SU it would consume, and with the CU and SU price, calculated the final cost for the client.
+To calculate how much a reservation actually costs, and how much each farmer receives, we sorted the workloads per farm, converted a workload into an amount of CU and SU it would consume.
+With the CU and SU price, calculated the final cost for the client.
 The important takeaway here, is that regardless of the exact workload, you actually pay for the resources which will be consumed by your reservation, and the time, for which your reservation would be alive.